Amazon com : WarnerMedia ousts top streaming executives as part of restructuring | MarketScreener

-The restructuring is the first major action taken by Chief Executive Officer Jason Kilar, a former Amazon.com executive, who built Hulu.
+This is the first major action taken by Chief Executive Officer Jason Kilar, a former Amazon.com executive, who built Hulu.

 "We are elevating HBO Max in the organization and expanding its scope globally," Kilar said in a mail to staff.

-Andy Forssell, general manager of HBO Max, will now lead a newly created HBO Max operating business unit, Kilar added.
+Andy Forssell, general manager of HBO Max, will now head a newly created HBO Max operating business unit, Kilar added.

-AT&T Inc hired Kilar to take charge at WarnerMedia as it battles Netflix and Disney for streaming video customers.
+Parent AT&T Inc hired Kilar to take charge at WarnerMedia as it battles with Netflix and Walt Disney's Disney+ for streaming video customers.

+The wireless carrier, which has invested heavily to transform itself into a media and telecommunications conglomerate, reported 36 million subscribers for both its premium TV channel HBO and HBO Max in the second quarter.

+Disney+, which launched in November last year, had 60.5 million paying customers as of Monday.

+Media companies have been hard hit by severe drops in ad sales as marketers reel in spending due to the global coronavirus outbreak.
+The pandemic has also halted production of originals, starving streaming services with new content needed to fuel subscriptions.

-Revenue from WarnerMedia segment, which includes HBO, fell 22.7% to $6.8 billion in the second quarter, with the COVID-19 pandemic having a $1.5 billion impact on sales.
+Revenue from WarnerMedia segment, which includes HBO, fell 22.7% to $6.8 billion (5.2 billion pounds) in the second quarter, with the pandemic having a $1.5 billion impact on sales.

-WarnerMedia also said it would cut jobs, without disclosing the number of employees impacted.
+WarnerMedia also said on Friday it would cut jobs, without disclosing the number of employees impacted.

 By Kenneth Li